dannystaple/dannystaple.github.io/_posts/2008-08-31-how-to-make-your-own-smoothies.md

 Bananas that are mostly brown are good, bananas that are still a little green are not suitable.
 Ones with a number of brown spots are also fine.

-Watermelon adds a lot of liquid to a smoothie, and makes it very sweet, so don&amp;#039;t go overboard with it.
+Watermelon adds a lot of liquid to a smoothie, and makes it too sweet, so don't go overboard with it.
 Honey melons add a bit less liquid, but still can make a smoothie a little over sweet.

 Pineapple adds a lot of sweetness and tang to a smoothie.
 It can also make it quite acidic so be careful.